-In this tutorial, you’re going to learn how to use the Nslookup command to check DNS records.
+In this tutorial, you will learn how to use nslookup to check DNS records.

 Let’s get started!